top of page

 1. What Is FERPA?
 Why It Matters for School IT Teams

-For IT teams, this means building systems that:
+For IT teams, this law entails:

-• Prevent unauthorized access to student data
+• Preventing unauthorized access to student data

-• Track who is accessing sensitive information
+• Tracking who accesses sensitive information

-• Encrypt data in transit and at rest
+• Encrypting data during transit and when stored

 2. Common FERPA Compliance Gaps in School Networks